 Take It to Recycling Centres by Yourself

 You may opt to take your unwanted washing machines, dryers, and other white goods to the nearest recycling centre by yourself.
-But note that there are things you need to do first before getting rid of such pieces of rubbish.
+But note that there are things you need to do before getting rid of such rubbish.

-For safety precautions, you may have to remove your washing machine’s door.
+You may have to remove your washing machine’s door for safety precautions.
 Check on the nearest recycling centre in your area if you can deliver your unwanted items to them.

 Make sure they can take your washing machine before you bring it to them.
 If you can transfer your rubbish from your house to the recycling centre, you won’t have to pay for any collection or removal service.

-However, when disposing of heavy loads of rubbish, say more than five washing machines or white goods, you may have to hire a roll-off dumpster which will not be free anymore.
+However, when disposing of heavy loads of rubbish, say more than five washing machines or white goods, you may have to hire a roll-off dumpster that is not free anymore.

 There are various ways to dispose of your washing machines for free.
 You can wait for council collection, give them away to charities and organisations, and take them to recycling centres yourself.

 While all of these prevent you from paying any fees, they won’t always work for you.
-If you lack the time and means to deal with all the preparation and hauling of your washing machine and white goods, it’s better to opt for a professional rubbish removal service at Paul’s.
+If you lack the time and means to deal with all the preparation and hauling of your washing machine and white goods, it’s better to opt for a professional rubbish removal service at Paul’s Rubbish Removal Sydney.

 We offer convenient and safe services at reasonable prices.
-You can avoid all the inconveniences of rubbish collection and disposal with our team working for you.
+With our team working for you, you can avoid all the inconveniences of rubbish collection and disposal.

 Call us anytime to book your rubbish pick-up in Sydney.